1961-08-23 USA Ranger 1

 Photo: Launch of Ranger 1 on August 23, 1961.

-Photo: Ranger trajectory to the Moon.
+Photo: A diagram illustrating the trajectory of Ranger to the Moon.

 (Reference from Ranger 1)